pixop/video-compare/README.md

 A movable slider enables easy viewing of the difference across any region of interest.

 Thanks to the versatility of FFmpeg, it is actually also possible to use `video-compare` to compare two images.
 The common PNG and JPEG formats have been successfully tested to work.
-Numbered image sequences are also supported.
+Image sequences are also supported.

 ## Installation